-Our recent release, Coronavirus infections in the community in England, offers more detailed analysis, which includes further exploration of the characteristics of those with COVID-19, such as age, sex, ethnicity, working location and occupation.
+Our recent release, Coronavirus (COVID-19) Infection Survey: characteristics of people testing positive for COVID-19 in England, August 2020, offers more detailed analysis, including further exploration of the characteristics of those with COVID-19, such as age, sex, ethnicity, working location and occupation.

 We are significantly expanding the infection survey to 400,000 people in England, making it the UK's largest study tracking COVID-19 in the general population.
 We have begun this expansion by increasing the sample size in local authorities of interest in the North West, Yorkshire and The Humber, and London.
-For more information, please see the Office for National Statistics (ONS) expansion press notice, released on 21 August 2020.
+For more information, please see the Office for National Statistics (ONS) expansion press notice, released on 18 August 2020.

-11 .
+12 .
 Strengths and limitations